 Correlation of top energy ETFs with crude oil

-In this part of the series, we’ll look at the correlation of top energy ETFs that track oil and natural gas–related companies with crude oil and natural gas.
-The SPDR S&P Oil & Gas Exploration & Production ETF (XOP) had the highest correlation of 84% with US crude oil (USO) (UWTI) (DWTI) in the last month to June 30, 2016.
+In this part of the series, we’ll look at the correlations of top energy ETFs that hold oil and natural gas companies with crude oil and natural gas.
+The SPDR S&P Oil & Gas Exploration & Production ETF (XOP) had the highest correlation of 84.4% with US crude oil (USO) (UWTI) (DWTI) between June 21 and July 21, 2016.

 Below are the correlations of the top energy ETFs with US crude oil in that period:

 Historically, XOP has a higher correlation to crude oil than other ETFs.
-It tracks crude oil closer than XLE because it has more upstream companies in its portfolio.
+It tracks crude oil closer because it has more upstream companies in its portfolio.

 How do top energy ETFs correlate with natural gas?

-All of the ETFs we covered in this series are more correlated to crude oil than to natural gas.
+However, all of these ETFs are more correlated to crude oil than to natural gas.
 So, crude oil is the bigger driver for these energy ETFs.
 Positive correlations mean that a rise in crude oil will drive these ETFs higher.
-You should watch movements in crude oil to understand how these ETFs will perform.
+It’s a good idea to watch movements in crude oil in order to understand how these ETFs will perform.